bee-keeper/aws-ansible-django-deployment/README.md

 I've put this repository together with the intention that it can be used as a teach yourself tutorial for deploying Django with Ansible.
 Have fun deploying and please feel free to contribute if you think it can be improved.

-The workflow is as so:
+The workflow is as follows:

 1. Spin an EC2 Ubuntu server via AWS or [Vagrant](http://www.vagrantup.com/) - a sample Vagrant file is included
 2. Provison the server using [Ansible](http://www.ansible.com/home)